Waterville, County Kerry: Community

 Charlie Chaplin and his family first visited the town in 1959.
 They then returned to holiday in the town every year for over ten years.
 The community continued the connection to Chaplin by obtaining permission from the Charlie Chaplin estate to hold the inaugural Charlie Chaplin Comedy Film Festival in the spirit of Charlie Chaplin.
 The first festival was held in August 2011.

 The Tech Amergin adult education centre (named after Amergin Glúingel, a mythical explorer to the area) is used as a venue for events, shows and exhibitions, and vocational training.

 Sport

-Waterville Golf links has been voted the 5th best golf course in UK and Ireland.
+Waterville Golf links was voted the 35th best golf course in UK and Ireland, in 2022.
 The newer Hogs Head Golf Club was named "Best New International Course" in 2018 by Golf Magazine.

 Waterville GAA is the local Gaelic Athletic Association club.
 The club's facilities have been rebuilt and include a gym and public running track.